-Rebecca Carson’s practice encompasses a wide range of commercial litigation matters, with a focus on complex disputes involving patent infringement, trademarks, contractual issues, employment matters and business torts.
-Rebecca has experience litigating and counseling clients in a variety of industries, including the computer networking, software, semiconductor, medical device, pharmaceutical, healthcare and real estate industries.
-Over the course of her 10 years at the firm, she has gained significant trial experience, including recent trials in federal court and at the U.S. International Trade Commission (ITC).
+Rebecca Carson’s practice encompasses a wide range of complex commercial litigation matters, including patent infringement, trademarks, contractual issues, employment matters and business torts.
+Rebecca has gained significant trial experience at the firm, including recent trials in federal court and at the U.S. International Trade Commission (ITC), one of which was selected as a Top Verdict by the Daily Journal.
 Rebecca also has experience arguing before the Federal Circuit and the Patent Trial and Appeal Board (PTAB).
-In 2018, Rebecca was recognized as a “Rising Star” in technology by Law360 and as one of the Top 40 Lawyers Under 40 by the Daily Journal.
+The Daily Journal named Rebecca one of the Top 40 Lawyers Under 40 in 2018 and one of the 75 Top IP Lawyers in California in 2019.
+She was also recognized nationally in 2018 as a “Rising Star” in technology by Law360.

 - Mobile Telecommunication, LLC (M Tel) v.
 Juniper Networks, Inc. (E.D.
 Tex./D. Del.).
 Represented Juniper in a multidistrict patent litigation in which MTel asserted three patents relating to Wi-Fi technology.
 Prior to suing Juniper, MTel had obtained a multimillion-dollar jury verdict on some of the same patents against a different defendant.
 MTel originally brought its claims against Juniper in the U.S. District Court for the Eastern District of Texas, but the case was transferred to the U.S. District Court for the District of Delaware after Juniper and several other defendants successfully petitioned to have the cases consolidated in a multidistrict litigation in Delaware.
 After being transferred to Delaware, Juniper secured a favorable claim construction order, which prompted MTel to agree to dismiss one of the patents with prejudice and stipulate to noninfringement and invalidity of the two remaining patents.
 Rebecca argued before the MDL Panel and at the claim construction hearing.
 The case settled while on appeal.